A Conditional Gradient Framework for Composite Convex Minimization with Applications to Semidefinite Programming: Applications Related Work

 Unfortunately, the classical CGM (\Cref{alg:cgm}) cannot handle the non-smooth minimization, as shown by \citet{Nesterov2017} with the following counter-example.

 \textit{Example.} Let $\mathcal{X}$ be the unit Euclidean norm ball in $\R^2$, and $g(x) = \max\{x_{(1)},x_{(2)}\}$.
-Clearly, $x^\star = [\frac{1}{\sqrt{2}}, \frac{1}{\sqrt{2}}]^\top$.
+Clearly, $x^\star = [-\frac{1}{\sqrt{2}}, -\frac{1}{\sqrt{2}}]^\top$.
 Choose an initial point $x_0 \neq x^\star$.
 We can use an oracle that returns a subgradient $\nabla f(x) \in \bfrac{1}{0} , \bfrac{0}{1} \}$ at any point $x \in \mathcal{X}$.
 Therefore, $\mathrm{lmo}$ returns $\bfrac{\text{-}1}{0} $ or $\bfrac{0}{\text{-}1} $ at each iteration, and $x_k$ belongs to the convex hull of $\{x_0, \bfrac{\text{-}1}{0}, \bfrac{0}{\text{-}1} \}$ which does not contain the solution.

-Our framework escapes such issues by leveraging $\mathrm{prox}$ of the objective function $g$.
+Our framework escapes such issues by leveraging $\mathrm{prox}$ of the objective function $g$ (see appendix for numerical illustration).
 In this pathological example, $\mathrm{prox}_g$ corresponds to the projection onto the simplex.
-Often times the cost of $\mathrm{prox}_g$ is negligible in comparison to the cost of $\mathrm{lmo}_\mathcal{X}$ (\textit{cf.}, \Cref{sec:RobustPCA} for a robust PCA example).
+Often times the cost of $\mathrm{prox}_g$ is negligible in comparison to the cost of $\mathrm{lmo}_\mathcal{X}$ (\textit{cf.} \Cref{sec:RobustPCA} for a robust PCA example).

 Assume that $g:\R^d \to \R$ is $L_g$-Lipschitz continuous.
 As a consequence of \Cref{thm:lipschitz}, \Cref{alg:composite} for solving \eqref{eqn:template-nonsmooth} by choosing $\beta_0 = 2D_{\mathcal{X}}\norm{A}/L_g$ satisfies